UpperMoon0/Web-Scout/README.md

 Can you search for the latest news about artificial intelligence?
 ```

-The AI tool will use the Web-Scout MCP server to perform the search and provide summarized results.
+The AI tool will use the Web-Scout MCP server (via the `/mcp` endpoint) to perform the search and provide summarized results.

-## Development
 ## Development

 ### Local Development (without Docker)